simonsuska/mockaffee/README.md

 ### In Detail

 To create a mock, simply inherit from the `Mock` class.
 Subsequently you can implement the methods.
-To be able to verify certain function calls and make use of registered behaviors, you have to call exactly one of the following methods in your method properly.
+To be able to verify certain function calls and make use of recorded behaviors, you have to call exactly one of the following methods in your method properly.

 - `called(fsignature:with:)`